How much carry-on baggage items you may carry on board is determined by the service class you have booked:

 Are you travelling with children up to 2 years of age?

-Then you may take one of the following items on board:
+Then you may take one of the following items free of charge:

 - 1 baby basket or